Azure/azure-sdk-for-js/sdk/keyvault/keyvault-admin/README.md

 In order to interact with the Azure Key Vault service, you will need to create an instance of either the `KeyVaultAccessControlClient`(#create-keyvaultaccesscontrolclient) class or the [`KeyVaultBackupClient`](#create-keyvaultbackupclient) class, as well as a **vault url** (which you may see as "DNS Name" in the Azure Portal) and a credential object.
 The examples shown in this document use a credential object named [`DefaultAzureCredential`][default_azure_credential], which is appropriate for most scenarios, including local development and production environments.
 Additionally, we recommend using a [managed identity][managed_identity] for authentication in production environments.

+You can find more information on different ways of authenticating and their corresponding credential types in the [Azure Identity documentation][azure_identity].

 ### Create KeyVaultAccessControlClient

 Once you've authenticated with [the authentication method that suits you best][default_azure_credential], you can create a `KeyVaultAccessControlClient` as follows, substituting in your Managed HSM URL in the constructor: